esolallo/esolallo.github.io/_pages/about.md

 # fix color names
 # update CV (and about) in general - see cm and lp's

+# change background colors back to black/dark grey and white?

 # dark mode font: #ffffff
 # light mode font: #000000